REVIEWS BY RANKING REVIEWS BY TYPE REVIEWS BY BRAND SHOPPING IMPORTANT TIPS ARTICLES YOUR SAY SCOOPINGS THE FIRE HYDRANT

 On the other side of the fence, there are many experts who vigorously oppose lowering a dog's protein intake for diseases such as canine kidney failure.

-His paper addresses what he claims are false assumptions which led to the low protein theory for canine kidney disease, and concludes with the following powerful statement:
+His paper addresses what he claims are false assumptions which led to the low protein dog food theory for canine kidney disease, and concludes with the following powerful statement:

 "Until a more critical approach with standards and oversight are brought to bear in our profession, we will likely continue to be ensnared in false myths despite the presence of sound science".